Truncated Nonsmooth Newton Multigrid for phase-field brittle-fracture problems, with analysis: Truncated Nonsmooth Newton Multigrid for brittle fracture

 For the anisotropic splittings~\eqref{eq:anisotropic_volumetric_split} and~\eqref{eq:spectral_energy_split}, the functional is still strictly convex and once continuously differentiable.
 The classical Hesse matrix, however, is not guaranteed to exist.
 However, by Lemma~\ref{lemma:fully_discrete_properties}, the increment functional is semismooth.
 This suggests various natural choices for local solvers, such as steepest-descent methods or nonsmooth Newton methods~\cite{Ulbrich2002}.
 When these are used to solve the local problems~\eqref{eq:general_local_problem} exactly, global convergence of the overall TNNMG method follows from Theorem~\ref{thm:convergence} and Lemma~\ref{lem:exact_local_solve} above.

 However, as mentioned in the previous section, Theorem~\ref{thm:convergence} is more general, and also shows convergence for certain types of inexact local solvers (such as the one in Lemma~\ref{lem:model_local_solve}).
 Such a setup can make iterations much faster, while keeping the corresponding deterioration of the convergence rate within acceptable limits.
-Possible approaches are: \begin{itemize} \item One Newton step with the smooth part replaced by a quadratic upper bound $(1+k) \psi''_0$, \item One (or another fixed number of) semismooth Newton steps, \item One gradient step with exact line search. \end{itemize} For the first variant, global convergence of the TNNMG solver follows from Lemma~\ref{lem:model_local_solve}.
-For the other two, the problem of showing convergence is open. \ifwithnumerics Section~\ref{sec:numerical_examples} will show how some of these choices fare in practice. \fi
+Possible approaches are: \begin{itemize} \item One Newton-type step where the $\psi''$-term in the Hessian $\Jcal_0''$ of the differentiable part $\Jcal_0$ of $\Jcal$ is replaced by the quadratic upper bound $(1+k) \psi''_0$, that is, the undamaged St.\,Venant--Kirchhoff energy density (scaled with $(1+k)$), which is strictly convex and quadratic.
+By the construction of the splittings in Section~\ref{sec:elastic_energy}, this term bounds the degraded energy density~\eqref{eq:damaged_energy_density} for any admissible value of $d$.
+We call this approach a preconditioned smoother. \item One (or another fixed number of) semismooth Newton steps. \item One gradient step with exact line search. \end{itemize} For the first variant, global convergence of the TNNMG solver follows from Lemma~\ref{lem:model_local_solve}.
+For the other two, the problem of showing convergence is open.
+Section~\ref{sec:numerical_examples} will show how the first two choices perform in practice.